mussol/100-days-of-code/log.md

 ### Day 48: March 20, 2017

 Finished the practical javascript course of watchandcode.com.
 It is definitely one of the best (if not the best) free courses I've done so far on JavaScript.
 I enjoyed it very much and learned a lot too.
 Must keep the momentum!

+### Day 49: March 21, 2017

+Used some time to plan the next steps in self-learning.
+Dove once again into javascript30, will try to go through 2 or 3 and see if a detour is still needed.
+Today re-visited the drum kit and the CSS + JS clock and went through JS cardio 1.
+Reeeally fast pace, not sure these videos are helping me more than they're making me anxious.